DLR-AMR/t8code_JOSS/paper.md

 By enumerating the children in the refinement pattern we obtain a space-filling curve (SFC) logic.
-Via these SFCs, all elements in a refinement tree are assigned an index and are stored in linear order of these indices.
+Via these SFCs, all elements in a refinement tree are assigned an index and are stored in the linear order of these indices.
 Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse mesh.
 The forest mesh can be distributed, that is, at any time, each